IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 In a environment which uses the IHE BPPC profile for documenting the consent, the Authorization Client, Authorization Server, and Resource Server SHALL support the following extension parameter:

-- *patient\_id*: Patient ID related to the Patient Privacy Policy Identifier as String or URL.
+- *patient\_id*: Patient ID related to the Patient Privacy Policy Identifier.
+It's value SHOULD be the patient identifier in CX syntax or as URL.

-- *doc\_id*: Patient Privacy Policy Acknowledgment Document as String or URL.
+- *doc\_id*: Patient Privacy Policy Acknowledgment Document.
+It's value SHOULD be an URN or URL.

-- *acp*: Patient Privacy Policy Identifier as String or URL.
+- *acp*: Patient Privacy Policy Identifier.

 If present, the claims SHALL be wrapped in an "extensions" object with key 'ihe\_bppc' and a JSON value object containing the claims, as such